 For her work Chang was named California’s inaugural STEMx Policy Fellow -- part of a multi-state effort to put an emphasis on STEM education – as well as a “Tech Champion” by the Computing Technology Industry Association.

 Prior to the Legislature, Senator Chang served as the President of the Walnut Valley Water District Board of Directors, a Councilmember and Mayor of Diamond Bar, and President of the Youth Science Center, a non-profit promoting STEM education.
-As a project manager for a health information systems firm, Ling Ling Chang helped developed software products for the health information management and clinical documentation industries.
+As a project manager for a health information systems firm, Ling Ling Chang helped develop software products for the health information management and clinical documentation industries.

 With broad experience in public service and non-profit leadership supported by a background in private sector innovation, Ling Ling Chang served on the Board of Cal Poly Pomona’s Partners-in Education and has served on their National Development Council.
 She serves on the board of the Millennial Action Project and was also a member of the US Army Los Angeles Advisory Board.
 Chang is a proud National Fellows Alumnus with the Asian Pacific American Women’s Leadership Institute.